sandersn/downlevel-dts/README.md

 #### Semantics

-The downlevel semantics are exactly the same as the original, but the Typescript language service won't be able to show the member names.
+The downlevel semantics are exactly the same as the original, but the TypeScript language service won't be able to show the member names.

 ## Target

-Since the earliest downlevel feature is from Typescript 3.5, downlevel-dts targets Typescript 3.4 by default.
+Since the earliest downlevel feature is from TypeScript 3.5, downlevel-dts targets TypeScript 3.4 by default.
 The downlevel target is configurable with `--to` argument.

-Currently, Typescript 3.0 features like `unknown` are not downlevelled, nor are there any other plans to support Typescript 2.x.
+Currently, TypeScript 3.0 features like `unknown` are not downlevelled, nor are there any other plans to support TypeScript 2.x.

 ### Downlevel semantics